kiarashkianid/kiarashkianid/README.md

 **Undergraduate Researcher** — UofT iSchool, COoKIE Lab (Prof. Anastasia Kuzminykh) · *Sep 2025 – present* Leading a study to develop a validation rubric for benchmarks that measure Theory of Mind in LLMs, synthesizing psychometric literature into a framework for assessing benchmark tasks.

-**Applied ML Research Assistant** — UofT Computer Science, IAI Lab · *May 2026 – present* Developing and deploying a hybrid recommender system combining contextual multi-armed bandits (reinforcement learning) with LLMs for adaptive mental health interventions, in collaboration with Stanford researchers.
+**Research Assistant** — UofT Computer Science, IAI Lab · *May 2026 – present*
+Supporting the Development and deployment of a hybrid recommender system combining contextual multi-armed bandits (reinforcement learning) with LLMs for adaptive mental health interventions.
 Also serving as a double-blind reviewer for a response-adaptive biostatistics literature review.

 **Research Assistant** — OISE, Wisdom & Identity Lab · *May – Sep 2025*
 Translated moral-injury subcomponents into a predictive-processing framework in cognitive science and produced publication-quality literature reviews from clinically coded interview data.